 Have you ever stopped to think about how many different types of writers there are?
 Novelists, biographers, bloggers, copywriters, poets, screenwriters, and playwrights — just to name a few.
 Within each type of writing we can find areas of specialization.
 Some biographers write about celebrities; others focus on politicians.
 Copywriters can specialize in ad copy or web content.
 Fiction breaks down into dozens of genres and sub-genres.
-When you stop to think about it, the world of writing is actually pretty diverse.
+When you stop to think about it, the world of writing is quite diverse.

 But one thing connects all writers: using language as a tool for creation and communication.

 Every writer, regardless of what they write, strings words together in an effort to render a desired effect on the reader.
 Whether we’re trying to stir emotions, entertain, persuade, or inform, words are the foundation — the core building blocks — of our work.
 And there’s a lot we can do to maximize the resonance of those words by selecting and arranging them with care.